 - Cover mixture and let sit for 12-15 hours.

 - After taking out mixture, line your strainer with a coffee filter.

 - Optional: once your coffee is made, add your choice of sweetener or creamer.

 3. Chocolate Mousse

 Chocolate lovers!
-This is a great recipe if you’re looking for that sugar fuel or simply want to treat yourself but can’t afford to go out.
-Try making this yummy, chocolatey recipe for your next date night or spice up girls night with a baking activity.
+This is a great recipe if you’re looking for that sugar kick or simply want to treat yourself but can’t afford to go out.
+Try making this yummy, decadent recipe for your next date night, or spice up girls night with a baking activity.